lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 - The machine learning inference is all done from Elixir.
 Not a trace of Python in this project.
 - Every part of this holds to the same Actor model abstractions.
 The web UI, the steps in the media processing pipeline, the machine learning model.
 There are no surprises.

 Alright.
-Lets unpack some of those claims I made.
+Lets dig into Elixir and what it is.

 ## The runtime, Erlang & the BEAM